Home

 Read More

-Josephine K. Petrick The California Supreme Court decided Adolph v.
+The California Supreme Court decided Adolph v.
 Uber Technologies, Inc., No. S274671, 2023 WL 4553702 (Cal.
-July 17, 2023), in which it unanimously held that, when an employee is required to arbitrate his or her individual Labor Code claims against an employer, the employee still has standing to pursue a representative action […]
+July 17, 2023), in which it unanimously held that, when an employee is required to arbitrate his or her individual Labor Code claims against an employer, the employee still has standing to pursue a representative action on behalf of other employees under California’s Private Attorneys General Act (PAGA), Cal.
+Lab.
+Code §§ 2698 et seq.

 Read More